 During the warm summer months, we keep the windows in the chicken coop and in goat house open.
 (Side note – we used chicken wire in the windows to protect against predators while also allowing air flow.)

 During the cold winter months, it’s important to have an enclosed shelter.
-First step?
+First step to prep your shelter for winter on the farm?
 Sealing off the windows with a plexiglass overlay to prevent gusts of wind.
 Ben also sealed off any open areas in the goat house to ensure that Penny and Lucy stay warm at night.

 Chicago temperatures tend to be pretty drastic.
 One day it’s warm, the next it’s freezing.
 Although our chickens finished molting a few weeks ago and the goats already grew their cashmere underlayer, we decided to add supplemental heating for a few days to ease the transition from fall to winter.

-Supplemental heating doesn’t need to be anything fancy – a simple heat lamp works wonders.
+Supplemental heating doesn’t need to be anything fancy – a simple heat lamp works wonders. (of course, be careful of fires!)
 The goats and chickens seem to be handling the cold weather fine, so we’ve already stopped using supplemental heating.

 (Penny is so weird, but just look at her fluffy fur!)